We Provide The Whole Package Of Linguistic Validation

 Due to the Covid-19 restrictions, interviews have been conducted in 2 forms, face-to-face and zoom/Valitracks interviews.

 The interviewer created a summary form per each language and translated the results into English as well.
 The cognitive debriefing process with the summary file creation took 2 weeks covering all languages.

-The project managers had some questions for the interviewer in Simplified Chinese and in Italian.
+The project managers had some questions for the interviewer in Simplified Chinese and Italian.
 The interviewers in those languages contacted the participants again and retested some segments as the project manager asked.
 This second round took 3 days to complete.